Esprit's chairman resigns in double blow as shares plunge

 HONG KONG The chairman of Esprit Holdings Ltd (0330.HK) resigned on Wednesday, dealing a double blow to the clothing retailer a day after its chief executive stepped down in a move that wiped out nearly a quarter of the company's share price.

-The resignations have cast a cloud over the Europe-focused company's HK$18 billion ($2.3 billion) restructuring plan and put it firmly on the radar of private equity buyers.
+The resignations have cast a cloud over the Europe-focused company's HK$18 billion (1.4 billion pounds) restructuring plan and put it firmly on the radar of private equity buyers.

 "As they both resigned almost at the same time, the impact will be huge.
 Investors are likely to lose confidence in the company," said Linus Yip, chief strategist at First Shanghai Securities, adding further pressure is expected on the stock of a company which last year admitted it had "lost its soul".